 Anticipating an Einstein moment in the understanding of consciousness, podcast with Henry Shevlin

 Earlier this month, PRISM teamed up with the London Futurist Podcast for the very first episode of Exploring Machine Consciousness.
-We spoke with Dr. Henry Shevlin, a philosopher and consciousness researcher at the University of Cambridge to discuss one of the most pressing and provocative questions of our time: can machines be conscious?
+We spoke with Dr. Henry Shevlin, a philosopher and consciousness researcher at the University of Cambridge, to discuss one of the most pressing questions of our time: can machines be conscious?

 From Animal Minds to Artificial Minds

-Henry Shevlin’s journey into the study of consciousness began with animals - not machines.
+Henry Shevlin’s work on the study of consciousness began with animals, not machines.

 “What seemed to me like a neglected topic was developing better tools and theories to assess whether, for example, fish can feel pain or whether honeybees have conscious perceptive experiences.”